 Risky Vehicles and Similar Assets

-High-risk assets, like jet skis, motor homes, boats, motorcycles, trailers and aircraft, generally should be held in one or more LLCs.
+High-risk assets, like jet skis, motor homes, boats, motorcycles, trailers, and aircraft, generally should be held in one or more LLCs.
 Where appropriate, the LLC should be formed in the trust state and the member interest transferred into the trust state DAPT.

-There are, however, important caveats to be made about LLC protection for this type of assets.
-The first is that, if the asset isn’t used for a business purpose (for example, airplane leasing), the LLC may be at a higher risk for a piercing the LLC veil claim.
+There are, however, important caveats to be made about LLC protection for this type of asset.
+The first is that, if the asset isn't used for a business purpose (for example, airplane leasing), the LLC may be at a higher risk for piercing the LLC veil claim.
 To reduce this concern, planners should consider using a multi-member LLC rather than a single-member LLC and encourage their clients to maintain meticulous documentation and tax reporting.

 A second caveat surrounds potential liability claims.
 Even though the vehicle or other asset is held in an LLC, an injured plaintiff may claim that the client transferor is individually liable if he caused or contributed to the negligent act.
 An example would be if the client were pulling a friend too fast on a water ski and crashed into a dock, seriously injuring the skier.
 Although hypothetically the defendant may argue that the accident was caused by a boat malfunction, it's easy to see that holding the boat in an LLC won't exculpate the client from liability.